 Linsey Davis joined ABC News in 2007.
 She is a correspondent filing reports for World News, Good Morning America, 20/20 and Nightline.
-She has covered major news stories around the globe, including the Boston Marathon bombing, the Nairobi Mall massacre, and President Obama’s return to Kenya as president.
+She has covered major news stories around the globe, including the Las Vegas massacre, Harvey Weinstein allegations and subsequent MeToo Movement, the Boston Marathon bombing, the Nairobi Mall massacre, and several of President Obama’s trips overseas.
 Her coverage ranges from the 2016 presidential election to social injustice, to various natural disasters, including the earthquake in Haiti and multiple hurricanes.

 Davis got the only interview with comedian Bill Cosby in the wake of dozens of sexual assault allegations.
 Leading up to the Iowa caucuses, she interviewed the spouses of seven of the presidential candidates as part of a series called “Running Mates.”